rtakeshi/latam-challenge/README.md

 For each question, I will utilize memory usage and execution time measurements.

-Memory analizing: Memory profiler cannot read memory registers used by PySpark/JVM i had utilize job analysis in Spark Web UI to understand memory usage in each scenario
+Memory analizing: Memory profiler cannot read memory registers used by PySpark/JVM i had utilize job analysis in Spark Web UI to understand memory usage and execution time in each scenario

-Time: To measure the execution time of my data processing, I'll use the datetime differences approach.
-In the Jupyter notebook, I will record the start and end times before and after the code execution and calculate the time difference.
-This will help me assess the performance of my code and identify areas that may benefit from time optimization.

 ### PySpark Memory Optimization